BMW Transmission Problems Explained

 - A minimal amount of fluid should drain from the oil pan if the level is full.

 - If the level is low, no oil will come out.
-Do not overfill the transmission above the recommended level, as this can cause shifting problems.
+Do not overfill the transmission above the recommended level, which can cause shifting problems.

 Typical signs that the transmission fluid level is low is that your BMW displays the Transmission Failsafe Prog.
 Warning under hard acceleration or when accelerating as you make a turn.

-This happens because more transmission fluid is required during acceleration, or the fluids get pushed to one side of the trans oil pan when making a turn.
-As the level is low, there is no transmission fluid for the oil pump, which causes the transmission problems such as going in FailSafe or Limp mode.
+This happens because more transmission fluid is required during acceleration, or the fluids get pushed to one side of the trans oil pan when turning.
+As the level is low, there is no transmission fluid for the oil pump, which causes transmission problems such as going into Fail-safe or Limp mode.

 Change BMW Automatic Transmission Fluid

 In our experience, fresh fluid and a new transmission filter will only extend the transmission’s life.
-Only use the recommended fluid as noted in the owner’s manual of your BMW.
+Only use the recommended fluid as noted in your BMW owner’s manual.
 In most cases, you will need the following:

 - BMW Transmission Filter and Gasket Kit